 I make sure I am calling on students evenly, encouraging female students who are quiet to take the stage and use their voice to fill our learning space, provide numerous opportunities beyond writing and speaking for students to share their thoughts, ask students how they prefer to share and ways they like to create to share their voice and then provide them time to do so.
 I urge them to take leadership positions around campus based on what I have observed about and learned from them, and bring in females from varying fields, that I know interest my students, to speak and engage with my students.Leticia Citizen

 I always give examples of powerful, fearless women to my students to show them they can do anything.
 I also share my accomplishments and difficulties with them so they can relate or understand how challenges can be overcome!
-We chat about this with social/emotional learning discussions!Natalie Stuart
+We chat about this with social and emotional learning discussions!Natalie Stuart